oavelika/wdio-unit-api-ui-ts/README.md

-# This project is an example of automation unit, api and ui on JS using TS.
+# This project is an example of automation unit, API and UI on JS using TS.

-+ For Unit tests I'm using mocha, chai and checking the code inside app folder.
++ For Unit tests I'm using mocha, chai to check the code inside the app folder.
-+ For API tests - mocha, chai and axios and edpoint for checking https://jsonplaceholder.typicode.com/
++ For API tests I'm using mocha, chai, axios, and edpoint for checking https://jsonplaceholder.typicode.com/
-+ UI tests are based on Web Driver IO with Mocha and Chai expectations. https://ej2.syncfusion.com/showcase/angular/appointmentplanner/
++ UI tests are based on Web Driver IO with mocha and chai expectations.
+See https://ej2.syncfusion.com/showcase/angular/appointmentplanner/
-+ Tests reports are allure and mochawesome
++ I'm using allure and mochawesome for tests reports.

 + The project contains:

 ```
  ├── ...
  ├── api
- │   └── config            # Configuration folder that contains settings for runnung api
+ │   └── config            # Configuration folder that contains settings for running API tests
  │   │   └── data          # Test data for API
- │   ├── helper            # The helper which handles parsing a request
+ │   ├── helper            # The helper which handles parsing data
  │   └── specs             # Test files folder for API checks
- └── app                   # Code as an example app for unit testing
+ └── app                   # Code used as an example for unit testing
  │
- └── src                   # The main folder for UI checks
+ └── src                   # The main folder for UI
  │   ├── config            # WDIO configuration folder
  │   ├── po
  │   │   ├── components    # Page Objects components
  │   │   └── pages         # The app pages
  │   └── tests             # Test files folder for UI checks
  │
  └── unit                  # Test files folder for UNIT checks
 ```